 That’s why we are developing a Victorian Recreational Boating Strategy that will address long-standing issues in this sector and underpin prioritisation of future boating investment.

-As a first step, we will run an online consultation from Friday 29 January – 20 February that seeks to understand what boaters believe are the boating priorities across Victoria.
-You can take part in this consultation now here: getinvolved.transport.vic.gov.au/rec-boating-strategy
+As a first step, we ran an online consultation between 29 January and 20 February to understand what boaters believe are the boating priorities across Victoria.

 We will then release and seek public feedback on the draft Victorian Recreational Boating Strategy in June and use the results from this online consultation to refine the draft strategy before releasing the first ever Victorian Recreational Boating Strategy when the Better Boating Fund commences in July 2021.

 For all the details, head to the Engage Victoria website.

 Stay up-to-date on the latest in boating.